smalikic/B-SCITE/README.md

 ## Running B-SCITE

-B-SCITE was also run for 3 loops and 200 000 iterations.
-EpGap parameter in solving Quadratic Program was set to 0.002 ensuring that solution found for the optimization part related to bulk-data
+B-SCITE was also run for 3 loops and 200 000 iterations using the input data specified above.